Keep South Carolina Wild

 This is our favorite fundraiser because it truly has something for everyone.
 Whether you are planning your next vacation, event, outdoor adventure, or are looking for a uniquely wonderful gift, you will enjoy bidding on a variety of items for a great cause!
 All proceeds support our mission to conserve and restore wildlife and habitat through education and advocacy.

-If you would like to donate an item or experience, please use the Make an Item Donation below.
+If you would like to donate an item or experience, please use the Make an Item Donation button below.

 The 2026 auction has a fundraising goal of $100,000, and we need your support to reach this goal!
-You can support the auction by becoming a sponsor or by donating an item.
-Sponsorship options:

 Presenting, $2,500: featured logo ads & top billing on auction site, event webpage, and press releases.